sailshq/anchor/README.md

 anchor
 ======

-Anchor is a javascript library that lets you define strict types.
-It also helps you validate and normalize the usage of command line scripts and even individual functions.
+Anchor is a javascript library that lets you define strict types.  /* err todo: It also helps you validate and normalize the usage of command line scripts and even individual functions. */

 This makes it really useful for things like:
 + Form validation on the client or server